camunda-community-hub/zeebe-client-node-js/README.md

 ### Publish a Message

-You can publish a message to the Zeebe broker that will be correlated with a running workflow instance:
+You can publish a message to the Zeebe broker that will be correlated with a running process instance:

 ```javascript
 const { ZBClient, Duration } = require('zeebe-node')